sameer-shelavale/x2form/README.md

 6. Values to be  pre-populated in the form can be passes in as array
 7. Multi-Language support, you can define labels, tooltips, description as well as error messages in multiple languages.
    Thus making your form to render properly in multiple languages

+*Special thanks to JetBrains(http://www.jetbrains.com) for granting free license of jetBrains PHPStorm IDE for this project and their relentless support to the open-source community.